-REPL is a file replication mechanism for on-line replication of critical files of an application.
-It usually runs on a pair of machines, one for active and one for back-up.
+{\tt REPL} is a file replication mechanism running on a pair of machines for on-line replication of critical files of an application.
 The mechanism uses dynamic-shared libraries to intercept file system calls.
-When a user program issues a file update, the shared library intercepts the request, performs the update locally, and passes the update message to a remote REPL server.
-Upon receiving the message, the remote REPL server replays the message and performs the file update.
-The critical files are specified through an environment variable.
-REPL is built on top of standard file systems, requiring no change to the underlying operating system.
-Speed, robustness and replication transparency are the primary design goals of the REPL replication mechanism.
+When a user program issues a file update, the shared library intercepts the request, performs the update locally, and passes the update message to a remote {\tt REPL} server.
+Upon receiving the message, the remote {\tt REPL} server replays the message and performs the file update.
+The critical files are specified through an environment variable. {\tt REPL} is built on top of standard file systems, and so its use requires no change to the underlying operating system.
+Speed, robustness and replication transparency are the primary design goals of the